Your Top 7 Questions About Chaga Answered

 Chaga is your #1 travel buddy.
 I never leave for a trip without it (and I haven’t been sick in over 10 years).

-Now most of these are animal studies and studies on human cells.
-There have not yet been clinical trials on humans for chaga.
 If you have specific questions about a health condition be sure to talk to your healthcare practitioner (dietitian, doctor, naturopath, or herbalist) for medical advice.

 3. What Does Chaga Mushroom Taste Like?

 It really does taste like coffee.
 It’s earthy and slightly bitter, but still smooth.
 It’s much less bitter than reishi.
 I’ve heard people say it tastes like a campfire or medium roast coffee.

 Chaga does not have caffeine and will not keep you awake.
 It has adaptogenic properties and can help your body adapt to stress and calm down.
 It’s good to drink chaga at any time of the day.